gpass0s/data-engineering-challenge/README.md

 ### 1.1 Project Overview
 The project's cloud infrastructure is entirely coded using Terraform, located in the `infra-as-code` folder.
-Additionally, it integrates with a dbt project under the `data_engineering_challenge` folder, allowing analytics to organize their SQL scripts.
+Additionally, it integrates with a dbt project under the `data_engineering_challenge` folder, allowing analytics to organize and run their SQL scripts on Snowflake seamlessly.
 The project utilizes Pipenv as its Python virtualenv management tool.

 ### 1.2 Solution Implemented
 Given the large size of the fire incidents dataset, handling,